GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 Chronologically, the first steps were developed in simple settings, and as progress was made, scenarios of increasing complexity were proposed.
 However, the next section is not structured chronologically but by properties (simulated vs. real data, single vs. multi-source) for clarity.

-=== Variations in the Sound Source Localization task
+=== Variations in the Sound Source Localization Task
 <sec:ssl:background:variations>

 Localizing sound sources is a vague objective, and the exact formulation of the problem varies broadly across the literature.